idoodler/balena-MagicMirror/Readme.md

 # Additional Configuration
 ## Timezone
-In Balena Cloud add an enviroment variable named **`TZ`**, as a value add your timezone according to [this documentation](https://www.gnu.org/software/libc/manual/html_node/TZ-Variable.html#TZ-Variable)
+In Balena Cloud add an environment variable named **`TZ`**, as a value add your timezone according to [this documentation](https://www.gnu.org/software/libc/manual/html_node/TZ-Variable.html#TZ-Variable)
-> The enviromental variable can either be added to the whole fleet, or just to an individual device
+> The environmental variable can either be added to the whole fleet, or just to an individual device
 ## Rotating Display
 Add **`RESIN_HOST_CONFIG_display_rotate`** as a custom configuration variable, note the values below.